Some of Trump's biggest backers are unhappy with Steve Bannon's exit

 On the the other end of the political spectrum, Bannon’s ouster could be a small step toward easing tensions with elected Republicans upset over Trump’s Charlottesville response and who had previously expressed concerns about Bannon’s role.

-Bannon, who once called Breitbart "the platform for the alt-right," had long been decried by anti-hate groups over his site's coverage, which included a tag for stories on "black crime" and ran op-eds by far right European politicians.
+Bannon, who once called Breitbart "the platform for the alt-right," had long been decried by anti-hate groups over his site's coverage, which included a tag for stories on "black crime" and ran op-ed articles by far right European politicians.
 In the days leading up to his exit, Reps.
-Pete King, R-N.Y. and Ileana Ros-Lehtinen, R-Fla.
-Had both explicitly called for his firing.
+Pete King, R-N.Y., and Ileana Ros-Lehtinen, R-Fla., had both explicitly called for his firing.

-Note: CORRECTION (Aug.
-18, 6:31 p.m.): A previous version of this article misstated the title of Joel Pollack at Breitbart News.
-He is senior editor-at-large, not editor-in-chief.